-Project Specific Information: The Cottonwood Sand Mining Project is located within the Sweetwater River valley on an existing golf course.
-As proposed, the project would produce 4.8-million cubic yards of mineral resource in three phases over a 10-year period with two additional years of reclamation.
-The project would be reclaimed to an end use of open space with limited areas designated for future development.
+Project Specific Information: The Cottonwood Sand Mining Project is located within the Sweetwater River Valley on an existing golf course.
+As proposed, the project would produce 4.8-million cubic yards of mineral resource in three phases over a 10-year period, with two additional years of reclamation.
+The project would be reclaimed to an end use of open space, with limited areas designated for future development.
 The project would impact approximately 250 acres of the roughly 280-acre project site.

 The project is located within the South County Multiple Species Conservation Program (MSCP) Subarea Plan.
-The majority of the site is within the unincorporated lands in the Metro-Lakeside-Jamul segment of the MSCP with several portions within the Pre-Approved Mitigation Area (PAMA).
+The majority of the site is within the unincorporated lands in the Metro-Lakeside-Jamul segment of the MSCP, with several portions within the Pre-Approved Mitigation Area (PAMA).
 A portion of the project in the western portion of the site is within the South County segment of the MSCP and is designated as a Minor Amendment Area.
-As proposed, the project would be required to process a Minor Amendment, which requires concurrence from the California Department of Fish & Wildlife (CDFW) and the U.S. Fish & Wildlife Service (USFWS).
+As proposed, the project would be required to process a Minor Amendment and a Major Amendment, which requires concurrence from the California Department of Fish & Wildlife (CDFW) and the U.S. Fish & Wildlife Service (USFWS).
+Major Amendments require additional environmental review and processing that may cause project delays.